redstrate/docs.xiv.zone/content/executable/ffxivlauncher.md

 ## 1.x

-This is the old launcher designed used for 1.x versions, before A Realm Reborn.
-This is [a recreation by Ioncannon](http://ffxivclassic.fragmenterworks.com/), as I can't find a screenshot of the original login page anywhere online.
+This is the launcher used for 1.x, before A Realm Reborn.
+This screensot is [a recreation by Ioncannon](http://ffxivclassic.fragmenterworks.com/), as I can't find the original login page anywhere online.

 ![The old launcher design](ffxivlauncher-10.png)

 ## 2.x

-The old launcher has been there since launch, but was on the path to be retired since the new launcher design was used.
+This launcher design was launched with A Realm Reborn and had been in service until Endwalker.

 ![The old launcher design](ffxivlauncher-old.png)

 ## 6.5+

-It seems as of Patch 6.5, the old launcher can no longer be used and all users must use the new design.
+This is the current iteration of the launcher, and the old launcher can no longer be used and all users must use the new design (as of 6.5+)

 ![The new launcher design](ffxivlauncher-new.png)

 # Internals

-The launcher is actually a website, and the launcher is served by the [Frontier server]({{< ref "/server/frontier" >}}) on URLs such as https://frontier.ffxiv.com/version_4_0_win/index.html?1559390056785.
+The launcher is wrapper of a website, and the page is served by the [Frontier server]({{< ref "/server/frontier" >}}) on URLs such as https://frontier.ffxiv.com/version_4_0_win/index.html?1559390056785.

 In order for the launcher to actually launch anything useful, it uses JavaScript callbacks into native code.